vdektiarev/kafka_batch_optimization/README.md

 They update delivery times via their own specific process they are used to, and the data is saved to their own separate datasource which has nothing to do with the overall existing items data processing and storage platform.
 Once they change the time for a specific class, they expect every item which has this class assigned to eventually have the updated delivery time values, and these values should be visible in the item description page in the online shop.
+There is no specific requirement on how quick the information must be updated in the online shop.

 Items information is supposed to be visible not only in the online shop, but also at other different data integrations, like Google searches, partner shops etc.
 So it's not acceptable to assign updated delivery time values to the item at the very end stage of items information processing, when the item state lands to the shop datasource.